Esri/arcgis-pro-sdk-community-samples/Editing/ExplodeMultipartFeature/ReadMe.md

-##LayersPane
+##ExplodeMultipartFeature

 <!-- TODO: Write a brief abstract explaining this sample -->
-The Layers pane sample uses a docking pane to query and display feature classes and their content.
-Access to feature classes is provided through the layers of the active map.
+This sample creates a command that emulates the Explode Multipart Feature command on the advanced editing toolbar within ArcMap.